speedscale/docs/docs/guides/import-postman.md

 ## Import to Speedscale

 Navigate to the [services](https://app.speedscale.com) in the speedscale UI.
-Click on the `Import Postman` button.
+Click on `Add service` and select the `Build from Postman Collection` option.

 ![Postman Import](./postman/postman-import.png)